Waffless-ua/ProjectsToStudy/PROGRAMMING_PRINCIPLES.md

 ### Liskov Substitution Principle(LSP)
 All engines inherit the Loop method from the [IEngine](Lab1/ArcadeGame/ArcadeGameWPF/API/IEngine.cs) interface.
 They all follow the same principle of updating object information every deltaTime for the UI.
-All game objects inherit from the [GameObject](Lab1/ArcadeGame/ArcadeGameWPF/Models/GameObject.cs) class, which contains properties for size and position.
+\nAll game objects inherit from the [GameObject](Lab1/ArcadeGame/ArcadeGameWPF/Models/GameObject.cs) class, which contains properties for size and position.